Government of Madhya Pradesh

-The Government of Madhya Pradesh (abbreviated as MP) or Madhya Pradesh Government, is the supreme governing authority of the Indian state of Madhya Pradesh and its 55 districts.
+Government of Madhya Pradesh (abbreviated as MP), also known as the State Government of Madhya Pradesh, or locally as the Madhya Pradesh Government, is the supreme governing authority of the Indian state of Madhya Pradesh and its 55 districts.
 It consists of an executive, led by the governor of Madhya Pradesh, a judiciary and a legislative branch.
 In 2000, the southern portion was broken off to form the new state of Chhattisgarh with its own government.

 Executive

 Like other states in India, the head of state of Madhya Pradesh is the governor, appointed by the president of India on the advice of the Central government.
 The governor's post is largely ceremonial.
 The chief minister is the head of government and is vested with most of the executive powers and financial powers.
 Bhopal is the capital of Madhya Pradesh, and houses the Madhya Pradesh Vidhan Sabha (Legislative Assembly) and the secretariat.

 Council of Ministers

 On 25 December 2023, Chief Minister Mohan Yadav inducted 28 ministers into his council of ministers.